qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 In the qPCR graph, the y-axis is the ratio of RIP/Input, usually around 2%.
 Then, generally speaking, if the experiment is higher than 2%, and higher than the qPCR positive control (the same antibody), and five times higher than IgG, it is considered to have interaction.
 Here we are looking at presence or absence.
 It is not necessarily much higher than input, depending on the antibody, and it is even possible to be lower than input.

+## RIP-qPCR Calculation

+ Here is an English markdown format note on how to calculate and plot RIP-qPCR bar charts:

+## How to Calculate and Plot RIP-qPCR Bar Charts

+### Overview

+In RIP-qPCR experiments, the goal is to compare the relative enrichment of the target RNA in the RIP sample vs the input sample.
+The enrichment can be visualized in bar charts.
+There are two main methods:

+1. Plot fold enrichment calculated from ΔΔCt
+2. Plot RIP/Input ratio calculated from relative quantities

+### Method 1: Plot Fold Enrichment

+- Calculate ΔCt for each sample: ΔCt = Ct(sample) - Ct(input)
+- Calculate ΔΔCt: ΔΔCt = ΔCt(RIP) - ΔCt(IgG)
+- Calculate fold enrichment: Fold = 2^(-ΔΔCt)
+- Plot bar chart with fold enrichment on y-axis

+### Method 2: Plot RIP/Input Ratio

+- Calculate ΔCt for each sample: ΔCt = Ct(sample) - Ct(input)
+- Convert ΔCt to relative quantity: Relative = 2^(-ΔCt)
+- Plot bar chart with RIP/Input ratio:
+    - Bar height = Relative(RIP) / Relative(Input)

+- Input RNA relative quantity is 1 as reference
+- Higher bars indicate more enrichment in RIP vs IgG

+### Conclusion

+Both methods can effectively show the enrichment of target RNA in RIP samples.
+Choose the method based on preference to present fold change or ratio.

+## Example with IgG Control

+- Ct(RIP) = 28
+- Ct(IgG) = 30
+- Ct(Input) = 25

+### Method 1: Fold Enrichment

+- ΔCt(RIP) = 3
+- ΔCt(IgG) = 5
+- ΔΔCt = 3 - 5 = -2
+- Fold enrichment = 2^(-2) = 0.25

+Plot bar chart with RIP fold enrichment of 0.25 vs IgG.

+### Method 2: RIP/Input Ratio

+- ΔCt(RIP) = 3 → Relative quantity(RIP) = 0.125
+- ΔCt(IgG) = 5 → Relative quantity(IgG) = 0.03125
+- ΔCt(Input) = 0 → Relative quantity(Input) = 1

+- RIP/Input ratio = 0.125/1 = 0.125
+- IgG/Input ratio = 0.03125/1 = 0.03125

+Plot bar chart with RIP/Input and IgG/Input ratios on y-axis.

+This example includes both RIP and IgG controls compared to Input sample.
+The bar charts visually show higher enrichment of the target RNA in RIP vs IgG.

 ## RNA-Binding Proteins (RBPs)

 RNA-binding proteins (RBPs) play a crucial role in various aspects of RNA metabolism and gene regulation.
 They interact with different types of RNA molecules, influencing their function, localization, stability, and processing.